lelopez-io/.dotfiles/README.md

 stow . --adopt

 # verify changes in git and commit any we actually want to adopt
-# feel free to discard all adopted changes if we just want to use
+# feel free to discard all "adopted" changes if we only want to
-# what is present in this repo
+# use what is present in this repo
 ```

 ## Resources